ansible/ansible/docsite/latest/rst/gettingstarted.rst

 Instructions for installing from source are below.

-Ansible's release cycles are about one month long.
-Due to this short release cycle, any bugs will generally be fixed in the next release versus maintaining backports on the stable branch.
+Ansible's release cycles are usually about two months long.
+Due to this short release cycle, minor bugs will generally be fixed in the next release versus maintaining backports on the stable branch.

 You may also wish to follow the `Github project <https://github.com/ansible/ansible>`_ if